RM02/hexagonal-architecture-node/README.md

 ## Dependencies

-You need install Mysql in your localhost. after that you on clone the project, downoland the packages and run it.
+You need install Mysql in your localhost.
+After that you on clone the project, downoland the packages and run it.

 ### Node version